 In the '80's, Jonn lived in Boston and travelled all over New

-Folk Dance Ensemble playing accordian, piano, bass and
+Dance Ensemble playing accordian, piano, bass and tamboritza

-in Toronto in the '70's, and is glad not to be doing that any
+Bell in Toronto in the '70's, and is glad not to be doing

-the Georgian Triangle.
-And he IS glad to
+other bands in the Georgian Triangle.
+And he IS glad to be

 doing it now that it's not for a living 6 nights a week.
 He's

-and appreciative to be playing again with live bands.
-Nothing
+actually delighted and appreciative to be playing again with live

 As well, Jonn is occasionally asked to play the pipe organ in a